Oakland, California: Climate

-Oakland has a warm-summer Mediterranean climate (Köppen Csb) with an average of 260 sunny days per year.
+Oakland has a warm-summer Mediterranean climate (Köppen: Csb, Trewartha: Csbl) with an average of 260 sunny days per year.
 In general, the city features warm, dry summers, and cool, wet winters.

 Based on data gathered by the National Oceanic and Atmospheric Administration, Oakland is ranked No. 1 in climate among U.S. cities.
 Oakland's climate is typified by the temperate and seasonal Mediterranean climate.
 Summers are usually dry and warm and winters are cool and damp.
 It has features found in both nearby coastal cities such as San Francisco and inland cities such as San Jose, making it warmer than San Francisco and cooler than San Jose.
 Its position on San Francisco Bay across from the Bay Bridge means the northern part of the city can have cooling maritime fog.
 It is far enough inland that the fog often burns off by midday, allowing it to have typically sunny California days.
 The hills tend to have more fog than the flatlands, as the fog drifts down from Berkeley.

 The U.S. Weather Bureau kept weather records in downtown Oakland from October 4, 1894, to July 31, 1958.
 During that time, the record high temperature was 104 °F on June 24, 1957, and the record low temperature was 24 °F on January 23, 1949.
 Dry, warm offshore "Diablo" winds (similar to the Santa Ana winds of Southern California) sometimes occur, especially in fall, and raise the fire danger.
 In 1991, such an episode allowed the catastrophic Oakland Hills fire to spread and consume many homes.

 Oakland, like much of Northern California, is susceptible to winter rainstorms and Atmospheric rivers.
-The wettest calendar year was 1983 with 47.76 in and the driest year was 2013 with 8.03 in.
+The wettest "rain year" was from July 1997 to June 1998 with 47.76 in and the driest from July 2020 to June 2021 with 8.03 in.
 The most rainfall in one month was 15.35 in in January 1911.
-The most rainfall in 24 hours was 4.75 in on January 26, 2008.
+The most rainfall in 24 hours was 4.75 in on December 31, 2022.
 Rainfall near the bayfront is only 23 in, but is higher in the Oakland Hills to the east (up to 30 in), with nearly all precipitation falling between November and April.
+While measurable amounts of snowfall in Oakland at sea level is very rare, light snow accumulates on the ground the higher elevations of the Oakland hills with more regularity.

 Overnight lows are mild.
 Oakland seldom experiences warm nights with the warmest recorded night of 72 F in September 1971 and an average of 64 F for the annual warmest low.
 The coldest day of the year averages a mild 50 F and has never been recorded below 36 F.

-The National Weather Service today has two official weather stations in Oakland: Oakland International Airport and the Oakland Museum (established 1970).
+The National Weather Service today has two official weather stations in Oakland: Oakland San Francisco Bay Airport and the Oakland Museum (established 1970).